View frequently asked questions on this topic at the bottom of this page.

-Around a third of adults with coeliac disease may have reduced spleen function and so adults with coeliac disease may fall into this group.
+Around a third of adults with coeliac disease may have reduced spleen function and so adults with coeliac disease may fall into priority group 6.
 Coeliac disease is listed within the vaccination guidance as an example of a condition which may lead to splenic dysfunction.
 You can read more about spleen function in coeliac disease on our website.

 Allergic reactions following covid-19 vaccination

 Anaphylaxis is a severe allergic reaction and can be seen in response to foods, medicines and vaccines.
 Coeliac disease is an autoimmune disease and is not a food allergy.

 Whether or not diagnosed with coeliac disease, people who have had an allergic reaction to a previous dose of covid-19 vaccine, or a component of the covid-19 vaccine should not be given the vaccination.
 Anyone due to receive their vaccine should continue with their appointment and discuss any questions, serious allergies or any other medical conditions with the healthcare professional before having the vaccine.

 Frequently Asked Questions